rdkcentral/firebolt/apis/pr-feature-user-interest/core/Discovery/index.md

 ### userInterest

-Provide information about a program entity and its available watchable assets, such as entitlement status and price, via either a push or pull call flow.
+Provide information about the entity currently displayed or selected on the screen.

 ```typescript
 ${method.signature}